cirosantilli/networking-cheat/url.md

 Useful to be dry when using HTTPS vs HTTP for resources that can be retrieved in both forms.

-CDNs often offer CSS and Javascript in protocol relative URLs.
+CDNs often offer CSS and JavaScript in protocol relative URLs.

 Drawback: if you open your files with the `file://` protocol, they will keep using the `file` protocol and fail for files from CDNs.
 Workaround: use  a web server on `http://localhost`.